FloWuenne/HOPA_Course_2016_Tribolium_Transcriptomics/index.md

 **Please be aware that due to the free nature of shinyapps.io and the size of the analysis, loading the page might take up to 3 minutes.
 Afterwards the app should be quickly responsive however!
 So remember, please be patient!**

 ## Cro1
+**Currently, the Cro1 links are not working but will be fixed as soon as possible!**
 * [Cro1_BttO_6h vs Cro1_NC_6h]()
 * [Cro1_BttP_6h vs Cro1_NC_6h](https://jonasbohn.shinyapps.io/cro1_bttp_6h/)
 * [Cro1_PC_6h vs Cro1_NC_6h](https://jonasbohn.shinyapps.io/cro1_pc_6h/)